gayan2002/audit-tool-with-agents/README.md

 **3. `metric_cited` field on every insight**
 The output schema requires the model to name the exact `key: value` from tool results that supports each claim.
-This makes hallucinations instantly visible in prompt logs — any cited value that doesn't match a tool result is a fabrication.
+This makes hallucinations instantly visible in prompt logs - any cited value that does not match a tool result is a fabrication.

 **4. Self-critique pass with confidence scores**
-After producing the draft audit, a second prompt asks the model to assign a confidence score (0–100) to each section.
+After producing the draft audit, a second prompt asks the model to assign a confidence score (0-100) to each section.
 Sections scoring below 70 are flagged in `_low_confidence_sections` in the prompt log and displayed as warnings in the UI.

 **5. Industry benchmarks injected into system prompt**